-Even a casual fan has heard all the talk about launch angle over the past few years.
-I wondered about how it could impact a normal men’s league player.Continue reading “Launch Angle for Dummies”
+Even a casual fan has heard all the talk about ideal launch angle over the past few years.
+I wondered how it could impact a normal men’s league player.Continue reading “Launch Angle for Dummies”

 Back in 1965, your choice for baseball bats was fairly straight-forward.
 Did you prefer the Louisville Slugger like Mickey Mantle used or the Adirondack like Willie Mays.
 Both were made from select ash.
+Professional baseball was dominated by a few big bat companies.

 Starting on Friday, March 22, and running through May 11, Picturing America’s Pastime will feature 51 framed photographs representing the Baseball Hall of Fame’s collection of approximately a quarter million images at the Fayetteville Art Council located at 301 Hay Street [map].
 As an extension of the Museum’s exhibit in Cooperstown, the touring version of Picturing America’s Pastime captures the essence of an exhibit designed to show the historic link between the two American passions – baseball and photography.Continue reading “Baseball Hall of Fame in Fayetteville”